 Five species of ground berries are counted in permanent quadrats each year.
-The major berry producing plants are bearberry (Arctostaphylos uva-ursi), red bearberry (A. rubra), crowberry (Empetrum nigrum), toadflax (Geocaulon lividum), and cranberry (Vaccinium vitis-idaea).
+The major berry-producing plants are bearberry (Arctostaphylos uva-ursi), red bearberry (A. rubra), crowberry (Empetrum nigrum), toadflax (Geocaulon lividum), and cranberry (Vaccinium vitis-idaea).
 For each of these species green berries are counted in late July or early August before the berries are harvested by bears, mice, and chipmunks.
-Figure 3 shows the data we have accumulated on three of the species of ground berries since 2005.
+Figure 4 shows the data we have accumulated on three of the species of ground berries since 2005.

-Bearberry counts are highly variable among the four monitoring areas.
-In particular Watson Lake sites have very few bearberries for all these years, approximately one-tenth the numbers of Kluane, Mayo, Faro, and Whitehorse.
-There is some general agreement of year to year variation among the four sites with abundant bearberries but the variation is large enough to require more data to see a clear pattern.
+Bearberry counts are highly variable among the five monitoring areas.
+In particular Watson Lake sites had very few bearberries for all these years until 2010.
+Mayo has the most consistently high counts of bearberries.
+There were slightly more bearberries on all the sites in 2010 than I n 2009.
+The pattern of change is similar among sites between years but the variation is large enough to require more data to see if there is a clear pattern or if local processes (e.g. at Mayo) determine berry production in this species.

 Crowberry counts show a clearer pattern of agreement among all the sites with a high production year only in 2008 and very low counts in the other 4 years.
-The average production of crowberries at Kluane is 2-3 times that of each of the other 4 sites for these five years of data.
+The average production of crowberries at Kluane is 2-3 times that of each of the other 4 sites for these six years of data, and all sites except Kluane were relatively low in 2010.

-Cranberry counts show yet a different pattern with very low production at Watson Lake sites, low but relatively constant production at Kluane, Mayo and Faro, and high counts only at the Whitehorse sites in 2005 and 2008.
-Whitehorse is the most productive site for cranberries of all our monitoring sites.
+Cranberry counts show yet a different pattern with very low production at Watson Lake sites, low but relatively constant production at Kluane, Mayo and Faro, and a general trend to increased counts in 2010 in all areas with a higher than average count at Kluane.
+Whitehorse had the highest counts so far recorded in 2008 but in other years Whitehorse has been similar in production to the other sites.

-We have recently analyzed the climatic controls of ground berry production in the Kluane region from data gathered over 1994 to 2008 (Krebs et al. 2009).
+We have recently analyzed the climatic controls of ground berry production in the Kluane region from data gathered over 1994 to 2008 resulting in climatic equations relating berry production to climate (Krebs et al. 2009).
 Each species of ground berry in the Kluane area responded to different climatic signals of temperature and rainfall, and there was no general climate pattern to which all the species of ground berries responded.
 Future data will permit us to evaluate whether these predictive climatic equations that seem to operate well in the Kluane area also apply to the other CEMP sites.
 Our working hypothesis is that ground berries respond to regional weather patterns but that individual berry species require a different suite of weather variables (monthly temperatures, monthly rainfall) from the current and previous years in order to produce a large berry crop.